pragup/pragup.github.io/_posts/2017-04-23-Sentence-Classification.md

 ### CNN LAYERS ###
 * **Input Layer -** It is an input data like INPUT [$32\times 32 \times 3$] that will hold the raw pixel values of the image, in this case an image of width $32$, height $32$, and with three color channels R,G,B.
 * **Convolution Layer -** It will compute the output of neurons that are connected to local regions in the input, each computing a dot product between their weights and a small region they are connected to in the input volume.
-This may result in volume such as [$32 \times 32 \times 12$] if we decided to use 12 filters.
+This may result in volume such as [$32 \times 32 \times 12$] if we decided to use $12$ filters.
 * **Activation layer -**  It will apply an elementwise activation function, such as the $max(0,x)$ thresholding at zero.
 This leaves the size of the volume unchanged ([$32 \times 32 \times 12$]).
 * **Pooling Layer -** It will perform a down sampling operation along the spatial dimensions (width, height), resulting in volume such as [$16 \times 16 \times 12$].
 * **Fully Connected Layer-** FC (i.e. fully-connected) layer will compute the class scores, resulting in output layer. volume of size [$1 \times 1 \times 10$], where each of the $10$ numbers correspond to a class score.
 * **Output Layer –** It contains score for each class such as volume of size [$1 \times 1 \times 10$], where each of the $10$ numbers correspond to a class score.

+## METHOD ##